kaisershahid/docker-php-mysql-symfony/readme.md

 First, you'll need to get some local environment things out of the way:

-1. replace every instance of `YOUR_APP` with whatever your application name is.
-Use your favorite editor or run this command:
-    - `find ./ -type f -exec sed -i '' -e 's/YOUR_APP/actual-app-name/g' {} \;`
+1. use the setup script to copy core files to your project
+    - run `php setup.php -app app-name destination`
+        - `app-name` is the name of your app. this will be used for naming Docker project, host names, and a few other things
+        - `destination` is the path to your project
 2. review `_infrastructure/.env` and change variables as needed
     - make note of `APP_DEV_HTTP_HOST` and `APP_DEV_HTTP_PORT` -- you'll use those below
 3. install Docker
-    - `brew cask install docker`
+    - run `brew cask install docker`
 4. install DNSMasq (allows you to easily access `$domain.localhost`):
+    - run the following
     - ```
       brew install dnsmasq
       echo "address=/localhost/127.0.0.1" >> /usr/local/etc/dnsmasq.conf